gbone001/HLL-Map-rotation-script-US/README.md

 That gives you a structured POST/GET workflow while retaining the old command fallback for reliability.

+## Block Transition Map Pools

+Each block transition enforces a dedicated pool: after logging the current rotation (or detecting an empty queue), the enforcer removes any maps that were queued after the match already in progress.
+If the configured block list is empty that’s treated as a deliberate rotation clear, otherwise the new map list is posted via `POST /api/add_maps_to_rotation`.
+Queued maps are skipped gracefully when nothing remains to delete, and failures fall back to RCON v2 so the switch keeps happening even when the HTTP API misbehaves.

+## Testing

+- `python -m compileall http_client.py rotation_enforcer.py` (ensures the modified modules are syntactically valid)

 ## Railway Connectivity

 If you need Railway-hosted instances to reach a remote destination server on TCP port `7779`, follow these steps: